 The qualification of a sustainable investment requires 1/the achievement of a minimum score on at least one of the indicators of positive contribution of the definition of sustainable investment established by Sycomore AM, 2/the absence of significant harm, 3/good governance practices.
-Such details are set out in Sycomore AM's ESG Integration Policy[6].
+These elements are detailed in Sycomore AM's ESG integration policy.

-It should be noted that, in terms of the Fund's investments in companies, it undertakes to invest a minimum of 25% of its net assets in underlying assets qualifying as sustainable investments under the terms and conditions set forth herein, whether the objective of its investments be environmental or social in nature.
+It should be noted that the Fund undertakes to invest a minimum of 50% of its net assets in underlying assets that meet sustainable investment criteria according to the conditions set out in this document, regardless of whether the objective of its investments is environmental or social.